Callendar House: Park

 The grounds of the house contain a pitch and putt course, crazy golf, a children's adventure playground, a boating lake and the Antonine Wall.
 There is also a contemporary art gallery, the Park Gallery, which has been relocated into Callendar House itself.
 Callendar Estate extends to 500 acre and is open for walks through the woodland and also home to the Forbes family mausoleum, a large domed circular Grecian-Doric building which contains the remains of many of the Forbeses.
+The mausoleum has fallen into disrepair and is heavily vandalised with graffiti and damage to the brickwork.

 Various events are held in the grounds throughout the year, including the annual firework display, which is regularly attended by over 70,000 people, as well as the national street arts festival, Big in Falkirk, the largest round of the Scottish Cyclocross Series and the Scottish National Cross Country Championships.
 Behind the house lies Callander Wood, which contains a number of pre-determined paths popular with ramblers and dog walkers.